Andy7589/reading-notes201/read04.md

 ### Links

-<p> Links are features embeded in a website that allows you to move from one page to another aka "Surfing".
+Links are features embeded in a website that allows you to move from one page to another aka "Surfing".
-Common examples of links are:</p>
+Common examples of links are:
 - Links from one page to another on the same website
 - Links that open in a new browser window, and
 - Links from one website to another